Smoked Haddock & Bacon Gratin Recipe

-We based this on checking Sainsbury’s online ingredient prices in October 22 for a two portion recipe.
+We based this on checking Sainsbury’s online ingredient prices in October 22 and now we have updated to most recent prices in February 22, for a two portion recipe.
 We didn't include ingredients we had in the fridge or kitchen cupboard (including any alcohol) and used the smallest available amounts of what we needed.

 Our shopping list for the recipe below included: baking potatoes, sweet potato, thyme sprig, broccoli, unsmoked streaky bacon, red chilli, small onion, smoked haddock, double cream, sweetcorn.
 Everything else we had already.